nkoder/jenkins-job-dsl-plugin-example/README.md

     * provide this repo checkout directory as Git repository, eg. `file:///Users/yourUserName/workspace/jenkins-job-dsl-plugin-example/`

-    * add "Process Job DSLs" build step with `dsl/jobs.groovy` as "DSL Scripts" for "Look on Filesystem" option
+    * add "Process Job DSLs" build step with `dsl/*` as "DSL Scripts" for "Look on Filesystem" option

 4. Run `create-jobs` job and check that there were no errors and couple of jobs were created

 ## Learn

-I've prepared a couple of job definitions in `dsl`
+I've prepared a couple of job definitions in `dsl/` directory.
+You can read each of them and follow instructions (they are provided in comments).

 ## Further info about Job DSL Plugin

+Official:

 * [main site]( https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin )